itsmehk8333/performance-review-platform/README.md

 ## Testing the Application

+### Local Testing

-To test the application and ensure all features are working properly:
+To test the application locally and ensure all features are working properly:

 1. Make sure MongoDB is running locally
 2. Seed the database with sample data: